Disadvantaged Business Enterprise Program

 Ensuring a level playing field

-For each new project, TriMet staff and the prime contractors identify subcontracting areas with the best potential for DBE participation, including:
+For each new project, we work with the prime contractors to identify subcontracting areas where we can include DBEs, including:

 - traffic controls

 Interstate MAX: a national model for DBE participation